calmm-js/documentation/introduction-to-calmm.md

 import K from "kefir.react.html"
 ```

-which we introduced in the previous section as generalized combine combinator,
+which we introduced in the previous section as a generalized combine combinator,
 also contains prelifted versions of all the pseudo HTML classes that React
 provides and the same goes for the Bacon version:
 [`bacon.react.html`](https://github.com/calmm-js/bacon.react.html).
 Using it we